mai-soup/mai-soup/README.md

 * Getting started with 2D game development in ~~Unity~~ Godot
 * Brushing up on web development, mostly React but also Express and Node.js to be able to make my own projects.
 * Reading on the theory of software engineering, including Agile methods and project management
-* Exploring the fundamentals of networking and the Web, inspired by the Networks module I took last year.
+* Exploring the fundamentals of networking and the Web, inspired by the Networks module I took during my time at university.